nxproject/node/README.md

 change to adapt to new things.

 NX.Node is one piece of a multi-part project, so expect changes as I work on the other layers!
+If this has sparked interest, all of the project is open source so look at [NX.Workspace](https://github.com/nxproject/workspace).

 ## My take on containers